 Divorce doesn’t just affect the couple involved – extended families will also have to walk through the situation carefully and thoughtfully.
 Grandparents, cousins, aunts and uncles, siblings – it can be difficult for any of the extended family members to watch their family member go through something this hard.
 This is not the time for division – this is the time for unity, in a positive, life-giving manner.
-Your child (or your family member) needs all the support they can get at a time like this, so whether you have to have a family meeting, have time with a professional counselor, or offering help with kids, finances, or making decisions, it’s not time to think about yourselves – it’s time to focus on supporting and sustaining your child.
+Your child (or your family member) needs all the support they can get at a time like this, so whether you have to have a family meeting, have time with a professional counselor, or offer help with kids, finances, or making decisions, it’s not time to think about yourselves – it’s time to focus on supporting and sustaining your child.

 The Bottom Line

 At this point, every family’s situation will be different.
 There could be a lot of emotions involved, a lot of people involved, and a lot of information being passed back and forth between the couple and their families.
-Some families will maintain cordial relationships with the former spouse; others will find themselves subject to negative emotions, threats or even violence.
+Some families will maintain cordial relationships with the former spouse; others will find themselves subject to negative emotions, threats, or even violence.
 If you find yourself in this place, it’s time to try to see things from the divorcee’s perspective and try to help them look toward the future.

 If your child needs a family lawyer to assist them with their divorce, contact us at the Charlotte Christian Law.
 Our experience with divorce law can help your child ensure that all aspects of their life stay intact.
 Give us a call today!